 When we see the Aurora Borealis or Northern Lights dancing across the sky we stop to admire this majestic natural show, but only rarely do we actually think about what is behind this amazing phenomenon.
 Here, we have collected the most frequently asked questions about the Aurora Borealis.
 Next time you see the Northern Lights you might better understand the reasons behind the phenomenon, and you will notice you can enjoy the magnificent show even more.

 The composition and density of the atmosphere and the altitude of the aurora determine the possible light emissions, making different colours

 What causes the aurora?

 When energetic charged particles from the sun hit thes earth’s magnetosphere.
 The solar wind is the outermost atmosphere of our sun.
 The sun is so hot that it boils off its outer layers, and the result is a constant outward expansion of very thin gas.
 This solar wind consists of protons and electrons.
 When these protons and electrons hit the earth’s magnetosphere, it causes aurora.

 How often is there aurora?

 There is always some aurora at some place on the earth.
-When the solar wind is calm, the aurora might only be at high latitudes and might be faint, but there it is still thereaurora.
-In order to see aurora, however, the sky must be dark and clear.
+When the solar wind is calm, the aurora might only be at high latitudes and might be faint, but still there.
+In order to see the aurora, however, the sky must be dark and clear.
 Sunlight and clouds are the biggest obstacle to aurora observations.